 - GAS TAX INFLATION ADJUSTMENT WILL BE LARGE.
 Inflation is currently at a 40-year high.
-Due to the annual gas tax inflation adjustment required by SB 1, gas taxes are slated to increase by 5.6% on July 1st.
+Due to the annual gas tax inflation adjustment required by SB 1, gas taxes increased by 5.6% on July 1, 2022.
 This translates to 3 cents/gallon.
-The Governor has proposed suspending this adjustment until next year, but both the Speaker and Pro Tem are opposed. - NEW TAXES ON THE WAY.
+The 2023 adjustment will be even higher.
+The Governor proposed suspending last year's adjustment in order to "lower the price of gasoline" and "provide some relief to consumers," but the Legislature rejected this proposal. - NEW TAXES ON THE WAY.
 The Legislature recently passed SB 339 (Wiener) (Chapter 308, Statutes of 2021) to pilot a new tax on drivers for every mile traveled.
 This "road charge" will likely become another costly transportation expense on top of already record high gas prices and gas taxes. - NOT ALL GAS TAX USED FOR ROADS.
 While gas tax revenues are generally restricted by Article XIX of the California Constitution to be used for transportation purposes, there is substantial flexibility.
-Democrats have proposed bills that would shift gas tax revenues from road projects to instead fund pedestrian, bicycle, and transit infrastructure [e.g. SB 127 (Wiener) of 2019, AB 1147 (Friedman) of 2021].
-Governor Newsom has issued an executive order (EO N-19-19) to promote these funding shifts and a bill introduced this year, AB 2438 (Friedman), would require that all transportation projects must discourage vehicle travel.
-Another bill, AB 1778 (C. Garcia) would ban freeway expansion projects throughout much of the state. - SOME GAS TAX DIVERTED.
+Democrats have proposed bills that would shift gas tax revenues from road projects to instead fund pedestrian, bicycle, and transit infrastructure [e.g. SB 127 (Wiener) of 2019, AB 1147 (Friedman) of 2021, AB 2438 (Friedman) of 2022].
+Governor Newsom has issued an executive order (EO N-19-19) to promote these funding shifts.
+Other bills have been proposed to ban freeway expansion projects throughout much of the state [AB 1778 (C. Garcia) of 2022, AB 7 (Friedman) of 2023]. - SOME GAS TAX DIVERTED.
 The Legislature used a creative maneuver in 2011 to bypass the constitutional protections for gas tax revenues, and shift \$1 billion/year to backfill the General Fund.
 This diversion continues every year.